Financial Ratio Analysis

 Acid Test Ratio

 Acid Test ratio is also called quick or liquid ratio.
-The main concept behind this ratio is that sometimes it is difficult to sell or use the stocks which creates problem.
-Even in case of supermarket where thousands of people visit daily, there are still some products that are difficult to sell at proper time.
+The main concept behind this ratio is that sometimes it is difficult to sell or use the stocks which creates problems.
+Even in a supermarket where thousands of people visit daily, there are still some products that are difficult to sell at a proper time.
 Besides this, there are certain products that are sold quickly.

 There are stocks of certain companies which are sold or used slowly.
-If any emergency of cash rises in those companies and these try to sell some of their stock for immediate cash purpose, then they will surely be failed.
+If any emergency of cash rises in those companies and they try to sell some of their stock for immediate cash purpose, then they will surely fail.
 In case of engineering companies their stock rests with them from 9 months to a year.
-On the other hand, green grocer held his stock from 4 to 5 days and it is better for him to consider the acid test ratio which is given by the following formula
+On the other hand, green grocer held his stock from 4 to 5 days and it is better for him to consider the acid test ratio which is given by the following formula:

 Acid Test Ratio = (Current Assets – Inventory) / Current Liabilities

 The second type of financial ratios, which is determined in the process of financial ratio analysis, is profitability ratios, which includes the set of ratios that explains the profitability aspects of the company.
 It has further four types:

 - Operating Margin

 Gross Profit Margin = Gross Profit / Net Sales * 100